IO-Design-Team/hive_ce/hive/README.md

 - Isolate support through `IsolatedHive`
 - Flutter web WASM support
+- Automatic type adapter generation using the `GenerateAdapters` annotation
+  - No more manually adding annotations to every type and field
+  - Generate adapters for classes outside the current package
+- A `HiveRegistrar` extension that lets you register all your generated adapters in one call
+- Extends the maximum type ID from `223` to `65439`
+- Support for constructor parameter defaults
 - Support for Sets
 - A built in Duration adapter
-- A `HiveRegistrar` extension that lets you register all your generated adapters in one call
-- Support for constructor parameter defaults
 - Freezed support
 - Support for generating adapters with classes that use named imports
-- Automatic type adapter generation using the `GenerateAdapters` annotation
-  - No more manually adding annotations to every type and field
-  - Generate adapters for classes outside the current package
-- Extends the maximum type ID from `223` to `65439`

-## Hive CE (v2) vs IsolatedHive vs Hive v4 (Isar)

-You may be considering attempting to make the dev version of Hive v4 work in your project.
-I _strongly_ advise against this.
-Not only is Hive v4 not stable, but it is also much slower and less efficient than Hive CE.
+## Benchmark

 This is a comparison of the time to complete a given number of write operations and the resulting database file size: